 The method of "greeking" text helps increase the redraw speed, which is useful for creating prototypes of documents or drawings.
 You can make text readable again by reducing the greeking value or by zooming in on the text.

 You can also change the font and font size from the property bar.

-You can also change the font style of selected text by clicking the Bold button I, Italic button I, or Underline button U on the property bar.
+You can also change the font style of selected text by clicking the Bold button [], Italic button [], or Underline button the property bar.

 To resize text